 Main ingredients and substitutions

-Chickpeas add protein, nutrients, and texture to this meatless meatloaf.
+Chickpeas add protein, nutrients, and texture to this vegan meatloaf.
 I used canned chickpeas with no added salt but you can substitute cooked dried chickpeas if you prefer.

 Almond butter adds richness to this vegan meatloaf and improves its texture.
 Be sure to use smooth almond butter with no added salt or sugar.
 For a nut-free version, you can substitute pumpkin seed butter or sunflower seed butter.